-This year’s theme is, “Promoting Health Equity in Hepatitis C.” Our Lead Torchbearers are:
+This year’s theme was, “Promoting Health Equity in Hepatitis C.” Our Lead Torchbearers were:

 Karen T. Tashima, MD